Skip to content

 • Font Optimization: Preloads and self-hosts fonts for faster text rendering, including fallback for Google Fonts.

-• Image Optimization: Compresses and serves images in modern formats like WebP and AVIF, with lazy load and responsive sizing.
+• Image Optimization: Compresses and serves images in modern formats like WebP and AVIF, with lazy load, responsive sizing, and options to optimize images and for optimizing images.

-• JavaScript Delay & Execution: Allows precision control to delay specific scripts only when needed, avoiding layout shifts.
+• JavaScript Delay & Execution: Allows precision control to delay specific javascript files only when needed, avoiding layout shifts.

 • Built-in CDN Support: Integrates easily with BunnyCDN, Cloudflare, and others for global asset delivery.